What are your opening hours?

 What will my child need to bring with them?

 Your child will need a named bag with changes of clothes, spare shoes and weather appropriate outdoor clothing i.e. wellington boots, coat, hat and gloves or a sun hat and sun cream.
+We encourage all children to keep & wear indoor shoes at pre-school.
 If in nappies they will need at least 2 nappies, a pack of wipes and nappy sacks.

 What activities do you provide for my child?